-It’s that time of the year when students are back from their summer break for yet another academic year.
 It also means schools and universities across the region are done with their annual battle of maintenance and cleaning.
 Though the routine cleaning process takes place throughout the year, during the timeoff the authorities ensure that deep cleaning activities that include water tank cleaning, HVAC maintenance, pest control etc. are scheduled to welcome the new year with a pleasant and healthy environment.

 One of the growing concerns in such facilities is the growth of mould on the walls or ceilings.
 This is generally caused due to the extreme weather conditions and high humidity levels in the region.
 Mould is a common occurrence and can grow anywhere due to the presence of moisture and oxygen.
 Moisture can also be a result of leaky roofs, drainages and groundwater that collects under older buildings.
 Schools and universities are particularly at risk as mould growth poses serious threat to the indoor air quality leading to various health issues.
 Testing buildings for mould, particularly on a large busy campus, can be time-consuming, and expensive, with variable constraints.
 Hence, keeping a check in and around the campus for such unwelcoming growth is advisable.